optimizely/python-sdk/README.rst

 2. Initialize Optimizely by providing an 'sdk_key'.
-This will initialize a PollingConfigManager that makes an HTTP GET request to the URL (formed using your provided `sdk key` and the default datafile CDN url template) to asynchronously download the project datafile at regular intervals and update ProjectConfig when a new datafile is recieved.
+This will initialize a PollingConfigManager that makes an HTTP GET request to the URL (formed using your provided `sdk key` and the default datafile CDN URL template) to asynchronously download the project datafile at regular intervals and update ProjectConfig when a new datafile is recieved.
 A hard-coded datafile can also be provided along with the `sdk_key` that